blacksmithgu/obsidian-dataview/docs/docs/reference/functions.md

 functionname(parameter1, parameter2)
 ```

 Parameters are again [expressions](expressions.md) and you can use literals, meta data fields, or even another function as parameter.
 You'll find out which [data type](../annotation/types-of-metadata.md) your parameters need to have on the documentation of this page.
 Pay attention to the information inside the function brackets.
 Parameters in square brackets, i.e. `link(path, [display])` means they are *optional* and can be omitted.
-Find out more about the default behaviour of each function on their explanation.
+Find out more about the default behavior of each function on their explanation.

 ## Calling functions on lists of values